vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 ## Concretize Messages

-It was tempting to provide a small set of strongly types message classes and group them into an Enum.I feel that eventually we'll need generic JsonValue in here and allow the nodes to transform `Json->InputMessage` and `OutputMessage->Json`.
-However, that complexity and expense of conversion is not be needed right now.
-Lets see where I get stuck with concrete messages.
+It was tempting to provide a small set of strongly typed message classes and group them into an Enum.
+I feel that eventually we'll need generic JsonValue in here and allow the nodes to transform `Json->InputMessage` and `OutputMessage->Json`.
+However, that complexity, generality and expense of conversion is not needed right now.
+Lets see if get stuck with strongly typed concrete message types first.

 ```rust
 #[derive(Clone, Debug)]